Non-Discrimination Policy

 Emory Law Recruiting Policies & Guidelines

-All employment offers shall be guided by NALP’s Principles for a Fair and Ethical Recruitment Process.
-Additionally, should there be disagreements between Emory Law students and employers around the interpretation and implementation of the Policies & Guidelines, the school’s Career Center shall be consulted regarding best practices and final decisions.
+NALP’s Principles shall guide all employment offers for a Fair and Ethical Recruitment Process.
+Additionally, should there be disagreements between Emory Law students and employers around interpreting and implementing the policies and guidelines, both shall consult with the school’s Career Center regarding best practices and final decisions.

 General Provisions

-- All offers of employment shall be made in writing, clearly stating if reaffirmation is requested and by what date.
-If such reaffirmation by the student is not given by that date, the offer may be retracted.
+1. All offers of employment shall be made in writing, clearly stating if reaffirmation is requested and by what date.
+The employer may retract the offer if the student fails to provide reaffirmation by that date.

-- A student shall not hold open more than three offers of employment at any one time.
-The student will release an excess offer no later than three business days after its receipt.
+3. A student shall not hold open more than three offers of employment at any one time.
+The student will release an excess offer within three business days of receipt.

 First-Year Student Recruiting and Priorities

-We ask that employers not initiate formal one-on-one recruiting contact with first-year students before November 1, UNLESS they plan to make final hiring decisions before grades become available in early January.
+To support this goal, we kindly request that employers only initiate formal one-on-one recruiting contact with first-year students before November 1 if they plan to make final hiring decisions before grades become available in early January.
+This will give students the time and space to focus on their studies without the added pressure of job search and recruitment.